-Along with restructuring the hierarchy and balkanization of decision-making, we must reorganize the production cycle.
+Along with restructuring the hierarchy and balkanization of decision making, we must reorganize the production cycle.
 This includes restructuring the entire linear material flow pathway of the city.
-In order to do this, various principles need to be addressed and incorporated into the design of the model city.
-This restructuring will also require an overhaul of the traditional city planning, design and responsibilities of departments such as public works and waste management.
-A priori, this requires a reframing of city-level policies, regulations and the approach to economic development.
-This restructuring will enable and work toward a circular economy for any urban settlement.
+To do this, various principles need to be addressed and incorporated into the design of the model city.
+This restructuring will also require an overhaul of the traditional city planning, design, and responsibilities of departments such as public works and waste management.
+A priori, this requires a reframing of city-level policies, regulations, and approaches to economic development.
+This restructuring will enable and facilitate the creation of a circular economy for any urban settlement.

 Creating, or redeveloping, for a resilient and circular city will also require a transformation in the physical design of our cities.
 If we have the option for designing a new planned urban settlement, we recommend using the five steps of permaculture design to envision the physical structure and placement of the city.
-These include: observation, envisioning, plan, develop, and implement.
-Observation of a landscape is the most important first step for the physical design of an urban settlement in the permaculture approach.
+These include observation, envisioning, plan, develop, and implement.
+The observation of a landscape is the most important first step for the physical design of an urban settlement in the permaculture approach.
 Individuals are needed to understand and watch the landscape to be cognizant of the solar gain of the area, how and where the water flows, what the various soil types are, climate, wind patterns, and all existing ecosystems and their services.
-This will help minimize and recirculate materials needed to heat and cool structures, obtain water and food efficiently, generate distributed energy, natural resources onsite to be used in production, and how to manage precipitation and stormwater.
+This will help minimize and recirculate materials that are needed to heat and cool structures, obtain water and food efficiently, generate distributed energy, acquire natural resources onsite to be used in production, and determine how to manage precipitation and stormwater.

-During the envisioning step, a structured and facilitated process to build community collaboration on how to best locate residential, commercial and recreational city-forms, along with municipal spaces that can enhance industrial ecology and mimic natural systems.
-Once such a thoughtful systems-thinking envisioning is underway, the next crucial step is to restructure existing land use policies and regulations to support and incentivize the circular economy of the urban settlement.
-Non-traditional and innovative land use planners with experience in form based code, performance zoning, development impact fees, power purchase agreements, land banks, tax credits, transfer of development rights, and more will be necessary to achieve this circular flow path of materials.
+During the envisioning step, a structured and facilitated process is used to build community collaboration on how best to locate residential, commercial, and recreational city forms, along with municipal spaces that can enhance industrial ecology and mimic natural systems.
+Once such thoughtful systems-oriented envisioning is underway, the next crucial step is to restructure existing land use policies and regulations to support and incentivize the circular economy of the urban settlement.
+Nontraditional and innovative land-use planners with experience in form-based code, performance zoning, development impact fees, power purchase agreements, land banks, tax credits, transfer of development rights, and more will be necessary to achieve this circular flow path of materials.